Top 10 Reasons Why Businesses Fail with Google Ads

 This is so you can utilize bid strategies like Max Conversions,, Max Conversion Value, Target CPA and Target ROAS.
 These more advanced bid strategies need more conversion data to be effective which means you need a healthy budget.
 If you have a low budget you’ll end up getting low click and conversion volume which will mostly restrict you to using more inferior bid strategies like max clicks & manual CPC.
 These can still get you decent results but typically not as good as the above mentioned bid strategies which require a steady stream of conversion data.

-3. They don’t run ads long enough; wrong expectations
+They don’t run ads long enough; wrong expectations

 This usually goes along with a low budget.
 The business has a low budget and runs ads for say 1-2 months.
 They may have seen some leads come in but it wasn’t profitable so they stop their campaign.

 With Google Ads, the businesses that can afford to commit to a longer time horizon are the ones who are going to be most successful.
 Most Google Ad campaigns need 1-3 months before they become profitable.
 With Google Ads the longer you run the campaign, the more conversion data you accrue, the more efficient & profitable the campaign becomes as you’re able to see which keywords, locations, demographics, audience segments, etc are generating the best results.
+When you run your ads for a short time and stop, you never give it a chance to succeed.

-4. They freak out if the campaign hits a slump; being too reactionary
+They freak out if the campaign hits a slump; being too reactionary

 A lot of businesses that end up having a winning profitable campaign, at some point will hit a slump in performance.
 Ahhh!!!
 What to do!?

 You’ll usually see them posting in online forums asking what they can do to get everything back on track!
 “Help!!!
-Ahhh!!
+Ahhh!!”

 The truth is, fluctuation in results is normal with Google Ads.
 When you see a dip in performance, it’s important to take a deep breath, take a step back and take a look at the bigger picture.